Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1944:

-When Braganza had finally been declared seaworthy again, a cargo was loaded for Durban (note that she's listed as leaving Bombay in Convoy BA 74 on June 25-1944 - external link), where coal was subsequently loaded for Buenos Aires.
-There they took on 4000 tons of linseed and 6000 tons of canned meats, before heading to Rosario for more cargo, then on to Montevideo, where some new people came on board (named in the crew list below).
+When Braganza had finally been declared seaworthy again, a cargo was loaded for Durban, and as already mentioned, she left Bombay on June 25-1944, joining Convoy BA 74 (external link), arriving Durban independently on July 14, having detached from the convoy on July 3.
+Coal was subsequently loaded for Buenos Aires, where they arrived on Sept.
+7 (via Capetown on Aug.
+19 - again, see Page 2).
+In Buenos Aires, they took on board 4000 tons of linseed and 6000 tons of canned meats, before heading to Rosario for more cargo, then on to Montevideo, where they arrived on Oct.
+4, and where some new people came on board (named in the crew list below).
 From Montevideo, Braganza was to travel alone to Freetown to join a convoy for the U.K., but at about 14:00 on Oct.
-12-1944, 2 days after departure Montevideo (approx 32 40S 48 30W - position varies according to source), a fire erupted in the engine room in the after part of the exhaust pot for No. 4 cylinder, and the engine was immediately stopped.
-The fire spread at a furious speed, and all efforts to extinguish it, both with fire hoses and chemicals proved in vain.
+12-1944, 2 days after departure Montevideo (in approx. 32 40S 48 30W - position varies according to source), a fire erupted in the engine room in the after part of the exhaust pot for No. 4 cylinder, and the engine was immediately stopped.
+The fire spread at a furious speed, and all efforts to extinguish it, both with fire hoses and chemicals, proved in vain.
 Burning pieces of wood started falling into the engine room and by 14:20 the situation had become so bad that the engine room had to be exited through the escape hatch in the tunnel.

-The men in the motorboat later transferred to Lifeboat No. 4, and these 9 men landed south of Rio Grande in the morning of Oct.
-17-1944 (the motorboat had been left on the ocean).
+The men in the motorboat later transferred to lifeboat No. 4, and these 9 men landed south of Rio Grande in the morning of Oct.
+17-1944 (the motorboat had been left behind).

 The next day a southbound ship was spotted, but again they were not seen.
 Just after noon that day they were able to take the boat through the breakers and onto the beach (in Rio Grande du Sol province).
-Towards midnight they were picked up by an Army truck and taken to town, where they met up with the men from the boat that had arrived 2 days before.
+Towards midnight they were picked up by an Army truck and taken to town, where they were reunited with the men from the boat that had arrived 2 days earlier.

-In the meantime, the 1st mate's boat with 18 men had moved away in No. 2 lifeboat as mentioned.
+Meanwhile, the 1st mate's boat with 18 men had moved away in No. 2 lifeboat as mentioned.
 They could see their burning ship all night until 04:00 in the morning of Oct.
 13. They had also dropped a sea anchor due to the storm, and remained so all day and the next night, their boat filling with water several times.
 Passenger Magnus Olsen started acting in such a way that he had to be watched, as did the boatswain and Lars Teien.
 Magnus Olsen died around midnight on Oct.
 14, and Boatswain Nygård passed away at 02:00 on the 15th, Lars Teien 2 hours later.
 All 3 were buried at sea that day.
-They still had a sea anchor out, but that afternoon the weather improved enough that they set sail for Brazil.
-The following day, Oct.
-16 they came across a lot of debris, some of which was recognized as coming from Braganza, so they drew the conclusion that she had sunk.
+They still had a sea anchor out, but that afternoon the weather improved enough that they could set sail for Brazil.
+The following day (Oct.
+16) they came across a lot of debris, some of which was recognized as coming from Braganza, so they drew the conclusion that she had sunk.

 Crew List: